nkim-bitzap/beagleboard-c4/README.md

-Collection of tools and utilies for the BeagleBoard Rev. C4
+Collection of tools and utilities for the BeagleBoard Rev. C4